akrish1982/akrish1982.github.io/README.md

 Reported to: Program Manager, Global Competency Center

 * ❇️ Lauded by the clients for strong execution and leadership
+* ❇️ Developed & popularized reusable solutions that reduced Data Lake build costs by 80% (PySpark, MSK/Kafka, Hive, Hadoop, Glue)
+* ❇️ Developed reusable assets & published guidance in aws-samples (Github) and AWS documents (Terrafom, Python, Pyspark)
+* ❇️ On-boarded and trained in Databricks as a part of the AWS ISV ambassador program

 Manager, Data Engineering 2021 - Apr 2022
 ==================================================